 This basic bank account can work for people who want some extra help to keep track of where their money is going every month, which is particularly important during any kind of debt repayment programme.

 Answer a few simple questions to apply for your thinkmoney Personal Account today.Your privacy is important to us.
-All correspondence is held in strictest confidence and we will never pass your details on to any company outside of the Think Money Group.
+All correspondence is held in the strictest confidence.

 - Account features